Web App / Gaming Platform

 Performance-Optimized Instant Launch

 Assets preload on card hover.
 3-second average launch time.
-No downloads, no install prompts — zero barriers between the user and play.
+No downloads, no install prompts, no compatibility checks — zero barriers between the decision to play and playing.

 🌑